Skip to main content Skip to footer

 Outdoor Air Quality

 The air you breathe can affect your health.
 But this is especially important for children, seniors, or anyone living with asthma, heart disease, or other breathing problems.
-This page will help you stay safe on days when the air isn’t clean, check local air quality, and understand what might be in the air.
+This page will help you stay safe when there's health risks associated with local air pollution.

 How to protect yourself on poor air quality days

-Here’s what you can do to keep yourself and your loved ones safe when the air isn’t great:
+Here’s what you can do to keep yourself and your loved ones safe when the air isn’t great.
+Keep in mind that each person reacts differently to air pollution and should continue to self-assess:

 • Stay indoors: Try to avoid outdoor activities, especially exercise or chores.
 If the air feels smoky or smells bad, it’s best to stay inside.